 Last but not least is the Snickers Mickey Macaron.
 This was similar to the one they had in 2022 but with the addition of Snickers pieces in the middle.
 We all wanted to be amazed with this, and it was good, but we weren’t blown away.

 It’s possible because we were comparing it to the Raspberry Rose Mickey Macaron (on my list of best Disneyland food), which is mind-blowingly good.
 But it’s good if you like Snickers and still not to be skipped.
 8/10

 Similar to years in the past, they are offering a gourmet cheese selection and this year the amazing chocolate hazelnut crunch has been moved here (one of my favorites from the 2020 festival).
 Here’s the full menu:

 The picture below is from the 2020 festival so the cheese are a bit different this year but everything else is the same.
-The cheeses this year were an herby one and a Habanero Jack that had a bit of spice.
 8/10

 Golden Dreams had a brand new menu this year with two cold dishes – a salmon and a gazpacho!

 - Elote Paleta (NEW): Sweet corn paleta with parm crema, chile-lime seasoning, corn crunch, and cilantro

 - Roasted Beet & Goat Cheese Flatbread (NEW): with basil pesto